OlaHPH/ex1/h3-Hash.md

     <p>
 I got stuck with this task, and got to Matthieu's report for inspiration (cannot recommend his enough) but even Matthieu's couldn't help me get through this task this time.

-So I successfully installed hashcat, created a new director "hashed" as instructed in Tero's guide.
+I successfully installed hashcat, created a new director "hashed" as instructed in Tero's guide.

 At the next step, I got the "Rockyou" dictionary downloaded and used command wc -l (word count, and here number of lines) in the file rockyou.

 I also got to identify the type of the hash using `hashid -m 6b1628b016dff46e6fa35684be6acc96` and thing only went smooth till now.